The Lougheed Learning Commons is a place for students, faculty and staff to study, collaborate, socialize and create.

 - The second floor of the Learning Commons is closed.
 Please see the College Libraries website for information on accessing library collections.

-- In accordance with campus policies, there will be no tabling in the Learning Commons, though information on a displays process will be shared with student organizations later in the semester.
+- In accordance with campus policies, there will be no tabling in the Learning Commons.

 None of this is ideal for collaborating, socializing, and creating - and when it is safe to do so, we will return the Learning Commons to the student-centered, free-flowing space that you knew and loved.
 Until then, please join us in making safe choices.